 Unfortunately there are many surgeons who have performed – or are performing – fat grafting procedures without observing basic principles for the proper handling of fat cells.
 Sometimes adipose tissue harvested using standard liposuction procedures is injected directly into the breast using large cannulas.
 A large percentage of these cells die and excrete liquefied fat.
 With large clumps of fatty tissue this fat accumulates in quantities that cannot be metabolised.
 Instead the body isolates these accumulations of liquefied fat by encasing them in connective tissue.
 These may eventually calcify and show up on mammograms as so-called oil cysts.
 The development of multiple calcifications may even lead to hardening of the entire breast.
 We have given our method its own name in order to make it clearly distinguishable from other methods.

 The advantages lie in the fact that the fat can be harvested (liposuction) and transferred (fat grafting) during a single operation.
 The entire procedure takes less than two hours.
 Furthermore the vitality and the integration rate of the fat cells harvested using this gentle method are very good.
 The entire surgery can be performed on an outpatient basis under local anaesthesia and light sedation.

-Thanks to all sponsors who contributed to the success of the last symposium 2018.
-Hopefully again in 2019!More info »
+Thanks to all sponsors who contribute to the success of the upcoming BEAULI Symposium in 2022!More info »